MicrosoftDocs/power-platform/power-platform/admin/managed-environment-overview.md

 ## License considerations

-Managed Environment represent a value-add for Power Platform premium licenses.
+Managed Environment represent a value-add on top of  existing premium Power Platform capabilities.
 All applications and flows in a managed environment are premium and can be licensed using any of the Power Platform licensing options (per user, per app/flow or pay-as-you-go) or Dynamics 365 licenses that give premium usage rights.

+Any type of environment can be managed.
+The semantics of trial environment type do not change when the environment is managed.
+Details on licensing implications for assets in the Default environment will be announced before GA.

 During the public preview the premium license requirement for applications and flows within a managed environment is not enforced.